 Dr. Cate Shanahan is a board certified Family Physician.
 She trained in biochemistry and genetics at Cornell University before attending Robert Wood Johnson Medical School.
 She practiced in Hawaii for ten years where she studied ethnobotany and her healthiest patient’s culinary habits.
+She is currently in private practice in Napa CA, and consults for the LA Lakers.

 Luke graduated from the Iowa Writer’s Workshop and earned his MFA from the University of AZ.
 When not writing books and blogs with Dr. Cate, he works as a writing coach and does free-lance ghost writing.